IonutParau/vx_standard_format/NEXT_STANDARD.md

 - `GT`, which means grid-type.
 The string `fixed` means a fixed grid, `dynamic` means a dynamic grid, `fixed-hex` means fixed hexagon grid and `dynamic-hex` means dynamic hexagon grid.
 It should default to `fixed`.

 If it is not mentioned, the default one is used, which has the defaults of those 2 fields.

+The grid data can also have custom fields.
+These can mean extra information about the level.
+Custom data in the grid data is referred to as "level data".

+Level data is entirely up to the individual implementations whether they are supported and how well.

 ### A note on hexagon grids